 One must only pirate old programs.
-Old = 5 (or 10, if you like) & above year old programs. (eg. SimAnt & SimEarth are okay to pirate, but newer games aren’t).
-Simple. 🙂
+Old = 10 & above year old programs. (eg. SimAnt & SimEarth are okay to pirate, but newer games aren’t).
+Simple. 🙂 (Or 5 years & above… 😉 )

-One must also only pirate programs that are not available to buy from GOG or Steam, as they ship internationally and give the price in your currency (specifically, Steam does even when not logged in, and GOG doesn’t when not logged in[?]).
-Especially buy from GOG if possible!
-It’s better not to pirate, for various reasons (including viruses), unless there’s no other choice or it’s only available second-hand (like on Amazon, ebay or similar), since you won’t be paying the original company (e.g. any Reader Rabbit game).
+One must also only pirate programs that are not available to buy from GOG, Steam, or similar places, as they ship internationally and give the price in your currency (specifically, Steam does even when not logged in, and GOG doesn’t when not logged in[?]).
+Especially buy from GOG if possible, as all the games they sell are DRM-free!
+It’s better not to pirate, for various reasons (including viruses), unless there’s no other choice or it’s only available second-hand (like on Amazon, eBay or similar), since you won’t be paying the original company (e.g. any The Learning Company game or Finfin).

-Oh, and piracy isn’t stealing, unless it’s 100% piracy.
+Final Note: Piracy isn’t necessarily stealing, unless it’s 100% piracy.
 If the ratio of people buying it to people pirating it is 10:5, then it’s not so bad.
 10:10, on the other hand…